It’s Christmas time! Time for family, food and fun. You don’t want to miss a minute of capturing all of the festivities.

 I love to get pictures of the kids and the animals under the tree.
 You can give them a Santa hat or other prop if necessary.
 Your kids will get older and your pets won’t be around forever.
 Record what they looked like each Christmas for the future.
 I cherish this photo I took about 5 years ago of my youngest playing with a train under the tree.
 I love how little his hands are here.

-Leave copy space
+Leave negative space

 Get behind the scenes